StellarWitch7/moth-lang/README.md

 ```
 -v, --verbose => Logs extra info to console.
 -o, --output => The name of the output file.
 Please forego the extension.
 -i, --input => The files to compile.
+--debug-test => Whether to run the output program once done compiling.
+--no-advanced-ir-opt => Whether to skip IR optimization passes.
 ```

 ### Tools